duncanbradley/thesis/related_work.md

 Lisnic et al. (2023) - deception with visualisation is typically considered to occur when charts do not apply good visualisation practices.
 However, this paper suggests that, in their large social media sample, few charts (~12%) actually used deceptive practices.
 Instead, the deception was achieved by using the (properly constructed) charts to support  unreliable reasoning.
 ‘Vulnerable’ visualisations are those that lack relevant context for exposing weaknesses in these inductive arguments.
 This lends support the notion that certain uses of visualisation are only misleading *in context*.
 The issue is *epistemological*: issues arise when the message conveyed by the visualisation is at odds with other knowledge about the world.

+Dimara et al. (2020) present a list of cognitive biases which may be related to visualisation, categorised by the types of tasks to which they are related.
+For example, biased estimation may occur due to the base-rate fallacy, biased decision-making may occur due to the attraction effect, framing effect, biased opinion reporting may occur due to focusing effect, etc. They also identify ‘flavours’ of bias in addition to main categorisation for example ‘association’, where the relationship between different pieces of information affects cogntiion, or ‘baseline’, where correspondence to outcomes affects cognition.
+They also note that there may not be a direct association with taxonomies of more fine-grained visualisation tasks, but it’s clear to see how they may connect.
+They point out that there has not been a lot of work investigating cognitive biases in visualisation.
+Also discussed is the notion that rational approaches shouldn’t be mistaken for biases (which necessitate genuine error) due to different perspectives.
+It’s not clear which category truncation biases would fall into - perhaps Correll et al. (2020) address this.

+Lauer and O’Brien (2020) class a truncated line chart as deceptive.
+In the same study they also explore 3D pie charts, which distort the actual expression of numbers.
+Fail to distinguish between charts that are deceptive in any context, and those that are only deceptive in certain contexts.

+Lo et al. (2022) point out that some frequently discussed misleading visualsations are rarely employed (e.g. inverted axes).
+They create a taxonomy of misleading visualisations, from a large sample of images associated with bad charts harvested from the internet.
+They identify cases where it’s not the visualisation per se, but just bad data.
+Some where the chart has inconsistencies or omissions - though it’s not guaranteed this is actually misleading.
+Others still where the chart suggests something but it isn’t plotted wrong e.g. implying causation through correlation.
+Argue that visualisations that are not informative are comparable to misleading visualisation, but I suggest there is a crucial difference.

 # Truncation

 One topic that has enjoyed attention in recent years is axis truncation.
 This issue has also captured minds outside of academia.
 Perhaps it’s particularly interesting to engage with (for both groups) because it seems like a big change comes from a subtle manipulation.
 The data and the chart type both stay the same; all that’s needed is a tweak of the axis.
 It is another example of where popular opinion can be at odds with research findings.
 Part of this may be because people like simple rules, but the research doesn’t offer simple rules here.